Micha11l/r-spa-site/README.md

 - Do not expose server secrets to the client (avoid `NEXT_PUBLIC_` for sensitive values)

 ### Security & privacy notes
-	•	No production secrets are stored in this repository.
+- No production secrets are stored in this repository
-	•	Operational/internal documentation and database migration assets are intentionally excluded from the public repo.
+- Operational/internal documentation and database migration assets are intentionally excluded
-	•	Screenshots should be redacted if they contain personal or sensitive information.
+- Screenshots should be redacted if they contain personal or sensitive information

 ### Roadmap
-	•	Deposit payment automation + webhook reconciliation
-	•	Availability UI fully driven by database resources
+- Availability UI fully driven by database resources
-	•	Multi-language content
+- Multi-language content
-	•	Automated tests (unit + e2e)
+- Automated tests (unit + e2e)